Overview

 Make sure your WebSocket URL in

-matches your server
+wx-config matches your server

 configuration.
 Check the browser console for connection errors.Button clicks don't work